MCP Europe Tools

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description starts with a clear verb+resource: 'Returns French national public holidays for any given year.'
-It explicitly distinguishes from sibling tools like get_portugal_holidays and get_spain_holidays by focusing on France.
+The description explicitly states the tool returns French national public holidays for a given year as a structured list with specific fields.
+It distinguishes from sibling tools like get_portugal_holidays by focusing on France.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.